cjbarker/cjbarker.com/content/blog/creating-high-entropy-passwords-on-linux.md

 In the context of secrets and entropy, we are essentially focusing on the randomness of the characters for a given string.
 The information entropy is a measurement of how much uncertainty or randomness there is in the source string.
 The more uncertainty the more information is contained in the string resulting in increased or higher entropy.
 [Shannon Entropy](https://en.wiktionary.org/wiki/Shannon_entropy) is a great metric in information theory for measuring the entropy aka uncertainty of a string.

 I will create another post later to discuss how to apply and detect high uncertainty via Shannon entropy.
-For now, we are focused on generating high entropy strings in order to evaluate and test our secret detection tool(s) of your chosing.
+For now, we are focused on generating high entropy strings in order to evaluate and test our secret detection tool(s) of your choosing.

 The Linux operating system provides us some built-in commands that work relatively well for generating high entropy strings.
 In fact, we can do so in a single line of commands for execution: